polymorphl/go-kv/README.md

 ### Transaction Operations
 - `MULTI` - Start a transaction block
 - `EXEC` - Execute all commands in a transaction block
+- `DISCARD` - Discard all commands in a transaction block

 ## Architecture